 The case had significant ramifications for all 30+ defendants – seeking royalties for every food order and reservation made through each defendants’ online/mobile system.
 Ameranth sought over $100 million in damages from Domino’s alone, as well as future royalty payments on all food electronic food orders placed on Domino’s system.

-In August 2011, Ameranth, Inc. brought suit for patent infringement against Domino’s and over thirty (30) other defendants on two patents relating to menu generation and synchronization of data for mobile devices.
-Two additional, related patents were subsequently asserted, one each in 2012 and 2013.
-Brooks Kushman’s litigation team filed petitions for Covered Business Method (CBM) review of the patents before the Patent Trial and Appeal Board (“PTAB”) in 2014 and 2015.
-As a result of the CBMs, all challenged claims of three of Ameranth’s asserted patents were found unpatentable by either the PTAB or the Federal Circuit.
-The District Court’s summary judgment decision and Federal Circuit affirmance disposed of all asserted claims of the last remaining patent.
+Early in the case, our litigation team filed petitions for Covered Business Method (CBM) review of the patents before the Patent Trial and Appeal Board (“PTAB”).
+As a result of the CBM petitions, all challenged claims on three of Ameranth’s asserted patents were found unpatentable by either the PTAB or the Federal Circuit.
+Our litigation team then successfully convinced the District Court to grant summary judgment of unpatentability on all asserted claims of the last remaining patent.
 This was later affirmed by the Federal Circuit and a petition to the Supreme Court was also denied.

 On remand, our litigation team moved to declare the case exceptional and for an award to Domino’s of its attorneys’ fees/costs in defending the case, including the CBMs and Federal Circuit appeals.
 On June 22, 2021, the Court granted Domino’s motion and awarded $2.7M in attorneys’ fees to Domino’s.